 Rochester Safe and Efficient Homes Initiative

-In 2013, New York State Attorney General Eric Schneiderman allotted $1 million to help City of Rochester homeowners live in safer, healthier, and more energy-efficient homes.
+In 2013, the New York State Attorney General's office allotted $1 million to help city of Rochester homeowners live in safer, healthier, and more energy-efficient hcityomes.
 This was the beginning of the Rochester Safe and Efficient Homes Initiative (RSEHI).
 The program's goals are to:

 - Develop a network of service providers for home efficiency and environmental safety; and